aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 4. Provide the following values.
 Leave the rest to default.

    1. Specify the Workgroup name as **AmazonAthenaPreviewFunctionality**.
-   2. Specify the S3 bucket name with a  **s3://**  prefix and  **/**  suffix that was created as part of the CloudFormation Stack (Look for S3bucketName in the Outputs section).
+   2. Specify the S3 bucket name with a  **s3://**  prefix and  **/**  suffix that was created as part of the CloudFormation Stack (Look for S3bucketName in the parent CloudFormation stack Outputs section).
 For e.g. _s3://mod-aa8afde9acf04c7f-dbworkshops3bucket-12vvoqlrar5b3/_

 5. Click create workgroup.